 As the bark chips naturally break down into smaller pieces, this decreases the amount of airflow between orchid roots.
 If your orchid is potted in this type of potting media, I would recommend repotting now if you didn’t do so the year prior.

 If your orchid is potted in sphagnum moss, and you are new to orchids, knowing how and when to water your orchid in moss can be tricky.
 Improperly watering an orchid in moss can lead to root rot and orchid death.

 In this case, I would recommend repotting your orchid into more traditional orchid potting media after the flowers fall off.
 This would be the potting media made of bark chips, perlite, charcoal and other fast-draining components.

-I usually like to combine repotting with pruning and do some general upkeep of my orchids during this time.
+I usually like to combine repotting with pruning.
+Repotting is the best time to do some general upkeep of your orchids.

 After the flowers fall off your orchid, prune away any dead or dying flower spikes.
 In addition, trim off rotted roots or dead leaves.

 I’ll go over where to cut the flower spike in more detail below.

 Where Do You Cut An Orchid After The Flowers Fall Off?